testit-tms/api-client-java/docs/TestPlansApi.md

 <a id="apiV2TestPlansIdExportTestPointsXlsxPost"></a>
 # **apiV2TestPlansIdExportTestPointsXlsxPost**
-> File apiV2TestPlansIdExportTestPointsXlsxPost(id, timeZoneOffsetInMinutes, apiV2TestPlansIdExportTestPointsXlsxPostRequest)
+> File apiV2TestPlansIdExportTestPointsXlsxPost(id, timeZoneOffsetInMinutes, getXlsxTestPointsByTestPlanModel)

 Export TestPoints from TestPlan in xls format